-Yes it is, but it is strongly recommended that you look into education opportunities in the region where your contracting organisation is located before coming to Japan.
+Yes, but it is strongly recommended that participants do their own research into education opportunities in the region where their contracting organisation is located before coming to Japan.

 - 3.11.
 Is the remuneration enough to support a family?

-- The needs and considerations of each family differ and cost of living varies in different parts of Japan.
+- The needs and considerations of each family differ, and the cost of living varies across Japan.
 Some JET Programme participants are able to support their families with this remuneration.

 - 4.1.
 Can I make my own travel arrangements to Japan?

 No, it is not permitted to come to Japan on any flight other than the one arranged for you.
-In very special, unavoidable cases it may be permitted under the condition that all relevant expenses are paid by the JET Programme participant.
+In exceptional, unavoidable cases, it may be permitted under the condition that all relevant expenses are paid for by the JET Programme participant.

 - 4.2.
 Can I change my date of departure?

 All new JET Programme participants depart for Japan on the date designated by the Embassy or Consulate General of Japan from which they depart.
 You are not able to change your date of departure.